 They say every storm cloud has a silver lining.
 In the case of space weather, that lining is the aurora, commonly known as the Northern or Southern Lights.
-When electrons and protons around Earth are energized by solar disturbances, they can follow Earth’s magnetic field toward the North and South magnetic poles where they collide with atmospheric molecules, energizing these molecules and causing them to glow.
+When electrons and protons around Earth are energized by solar disturbances, they can follow Earth’s magnetic field toward the North and South magnetic poles where they collide with atmospheric molecules, energizing the molecules and causing them to glow.
 The colors that result depend on the types of nearby atmospheric gases and are most commonly a yellow-green color.

 To address student's questions, educators can use the background information, multimedia, and career profiles.
 The lessons and activities link the physical science concepts of the electromagnetic spectrum, Earth-Sun relationships, and energy to the engaging topic of space weather.
 During space weather events students can also track auroras, space weather alerts, solar wind, and satellite imagery of the Sun using the data resources.
 Visit the Space Weather Prediction Center's education and outreach portal for even more resources!